-The Director of Human Resources administers the tuition scholarship program.
+The Assistant Vice President for Human Resources administers the tuition scholarship program.
 An itemized copy of the tuition bill must be submitted to the Human Resources Department before semester fees are due.
 The tuition scholarship check will be sent directly to the college or university.